cmas1/HolorLib/docs/getting_started/optional.md

 This very same documentation can be built locally to be accessed offline.

 !!! warning "Requirements"
-    The documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+    The documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) 7.3.0 or superior.
 We recommend to install it using `pip`
     ``` bash
         pip install mkdocs-material
     ```